investingsnippets/investingsnippets.github.io/content/posts/measures-of-variability.md

 Let's assume that the average price of an asset $40 (measured with daily returns for some period) and the standard deviation is $5.
 We can assume with 95% certainty the next closing price remains between $30 and $50!
 (More on that in a later post).
 In other words, we are 95% sure that the max loss will not exceed $10.

+> Standard Deviation is considered a pure measure of risk (due to returns distribution deviate from the normal one), but is a good indicator of how volatile as asset is.

 ## Percentiles